microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/real-time-translation/README.md

 The webResourceV2.js is a sample web resource that you can use to enable real-time translation of the conversation messages exchanged between the customer and the agent.
 Perform the following steps before using the sample:

-1. Directly download and change the API key for the translation API engine, being used in your organisation, in `webResourceV2.js` at:
+1. Directly download the file and change the API key for the translation API engine that is used in your organisation, in `webResourceV2.js` at:

 ```
 	bingTranslateApiClientSecret: '<please add your own azure translation api key>',